Godfrey Ho

-Godfrey Ho (何志强 or 何致强, Chinese: Ho Chi-Keung; born November 10, 1948) is a prolific former Hong Kong film director and screenwriter.
-Ho is believed to have directed more than one hundred films, including over 80 movies from 1980 to 1990 before his retirement in 2000.
+Godfrey Ho Chi-keung (何誌強; born November 10, 1948) is a Hong Kong retired filmmaker.
+He is believed to have directed more than one hundred films, including over 80 movies from 1980 to 1990 before his retirement in 2000.
 Many of his works are now regarded cult films by aficionados of Z movies as being among some of the most "so bad it's good" entertaining movies ever created.